 Why Does the Bride Carry a Bouquet at a Wedding?

-Bridal bouquets are flower arrangements carried by the bride down the aisle.
+Bridal bouquet is a flower arrangement carried by the bride down the aisle.
 It was designed to complement the wedding’s aesthetic and her dress.

 Why Does the Bride Carry a Bouquet at a Wedding?